 Chill Haze - A cloudiness in cold beer that comes from a chemical reaction when the beer drops to a certain temperature.
 It disappears when the beer warms up.
 It's a common occurrence and is not unsafe.

 Chocolate malt - Malted barley that has been roasted to a darker colour.
 It gives the beer a more toasted and nutty flavour and makes it a bit darker.

 Closed Fermentation - Fermentation in an airtight vat that stops anything messing with the brew.

 Craft beer – An American term that has crossed The Pond – we’d call it a microbrew.
-According to the Brewers Association an American craft brewer is small, independent and traditional...but what does that mean?
+This definition is still up for debate but According to the Brewers Association an American craft brewer is small, independent and traditional.
+But what does this mean?